 Kava is a natural sleep aid, and many use it to help transition to sleep.
 But others find it stimulating, even only to the brain, and will stay up later than normally after a kava session.
 Add to that the constant exposure to screens and bright blue-cast light, and you have a recipe for a drowsy, blah feeling upon waking.

-To avoid hangovers, be sure to get as much sleep as possible when drinking kava, and put those screens down, or at least use f.lux or similar systems.
+To avoid hangovers, be sure to get as much sleep as possible when drinking kava, and put those screens down and take a bit of time to meditate for sleep.
+And be sure to use f.lux or similar systems.

 Kava Alcohol Interaction